 No. of seeds sprouted

-If you conducted any such experiments yourself, we would love to hear about the outcome.
+What do you think?
+If you have conducted any such experiments yourself, we would love to hear about the outcome.

 - Eliasson, Emma.
 “THE POWER OF WORDS: An Analysis Based on Two Speeches, by Two Famous Orators.”
 Halmstad University, 2013.